sukykaur/AzureGDPR/DWoverview.md

 -	[Azure Role-based Access Control (RBAC)](https://docs.microsoft.com/azure/active-directory/role-based-access-control-configure) enables administrators to define fine-grained access permissions to grant only the amount of access that users need to perform their jobs.
 Instead of giving every user unrestricted permissions for Azure resources, administrators can allow only certain actions for accessing personal data.
 Subscription access is limited to the subscription administrator.
 - [AAD Privileged Identity Management](https://docs.microsoft.com/azure/active-directory/active-directory-privileged-identity-management-getting-started) enables customers to minimize the number of users who have access to certain information such as personal data.
 Administrators can use AAD Privileged Identity Management to discover, restrict, and monitor privileged identities and their access to resources.
 This functionality can also be used to enforce on-demand, just-in-time administrative access when needed.

-Azure enables customers to export their data at any time, without seeking approval from Microsoft.
-AAD enables customers to export data associated with AAD accounts in a .csv file.

-Using SQL queries, Microsoft customers can identify and then export personal data hosted in Azure SQL Database.
-The [Extended Properties](https://docs.microsoft.com/sql/relational-databases/system-stored-procedures/sp-addextendedproperty-transact-sql) feature can be used to discontinue the processing of data subjects, as it allows users to add custom properties to database objects and tag data as "Discontinued" to support application logic to prevent the processing of associated personal data.
-[Row-Level Security](https://docs.microsoft.com/sql/relational-databases/security/row-level-security) enables users to define policies to restrict access to data to discontinue processing.
+### Protect
+The goal of the third step is to establish security controls to prevent, detect, and respond to vulnerabilities and data breaches.

+-	[AAD Identity Protection](https://docs.microsoft.com/azure/active-directory/active-directory-identityprotection) detects potential vulnerabilities affecting an organization’s identities, configures automated responses to detected suspicious actions related to an organization’s identities, and investigates suspicious incidents to take appropriate action to resolve them.

 #### Virtual Network
 This reference architecture defines a private virtual network with an address space of 10.0.0.0/16.
+Network Security Groups (NSGs), subnets, and a bastion host is used to limit the risk of unauthorized access, use, or disclosure of data.

 **Network Security Groups**: [NSGs](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain Access Control Lists (ACLs) that allow or deny traffic within a VNet.
 NSGs can be used to secure traffic at a subnet or individual VM level.
 The following NSGs exist:
   -	An NSG for the Data Tier (SQL Server Clusters, SQL Server Witness, and SQL Load Balancer)